 Everybody knows about Amazon, right?
 Amazon is a huge online shopping mall.
 It seems to be the objective of Amazon to sell everything that exists and, eventually, to have monopoly power over the market.

 Yet in spite of this goal, or perhaps because of it, Amazon has constant sales and discounts on great, new, trending items.
 With just a little patience, there is a good chance that you can find the item you are looking for on sale on Amazon.
+Try checking Coupon Sherpa for the latest online coupons from Amazon, as well as any deals and discounts happening at that particular time.

 eBay is another great place online to find bargains.
 Especially in the auction style listings.
 It does not happen often, but it is still possible that you could get a $1,000 item for a bid of $10.
 Not frequent, but certainly possible.